KidQuant/Website-V2/content/post/2024-28-2014-Does-Diversification-Always-Matter/index.md

 $$
 {{</ math >}}

 Notice that there are $N$ variance terms (the diagonal of the covariance matrix), while there are $N^2-N$ covariance terms (everything else in the matrix).
-What this means is that the correlations between assets controls our portfolio's volatility.
+This means that the correlations between assets control our portfolio's volatility.
 Positive or negative correlation between asset controls our portfolio's volatility.
 Positive or negative correlation between assets can increase portfolio volatility, while uncorrelated assets decrease volatility.

 So what exactly is "Diversification?"
-By the Modern Portfolio Theory, diversification is the process of selecting assets that are uncorrelated, and thereby reducing the variance of our portfolio's returns.
+According to the Modern Portfolio Theory, diversification is selecting uncorrelated assets, thereby reducing the variance of our portfolio's returns.
 Failing to be diversified doesn't necessarily mean owning just a small number of assets.
-We would, in theory, own a large number of assets that are all highly correlated, which would increase the variance in our expected returns (which is not what we want).
+In theory, we would own many highly correlated assets, which would increase the variance in our expected returns (which is different from what we want).

 ### Mean-variance analysis

-Now that we have a better understanding of diversification, we can start talking about a mean-variance framework.
+Now that we better understand diversification, we can start talking about a mean-variance framework.
 Let's assume that, all things equal, investors prefer higher expected returns and lower volatility.
-We assume investors only care about return on their entire portfolio, not on a single asset.
+We believe investors only care about the return on their entire portfolio rather than on a single asset.
 In other words, we care about $R_p$, not any individual $R_n$.
 Given the observed or assumed expected returns and covariance between assets, what portfolios should we prefer?

 ![risk reward](/post/images/Diversification/figure1.jpg)